 Finding mold in your crawl space can be very worrying for many reasons.
 It’s important to know that a moldy crawl space could have negative impacts on your health, and that could be a serious problem.
-Here’s everything you need to know about your crawl space mold problems.
+Here’s everything you need to know about your crawl space mold and crawl space fungus problems.

 Do These Crawl Space Mold Pictures Look Familiar?

 Crawl Space Mold

 If you’ve never dealt with crawl space mold before, you might not know what causes it.
 This knowledge can help you avoid crawl space mold in the future.
 Here are a few of the most common causes of crawl space mold.

 Mold loves warmth and grows readily anywhere the temperature is pleasant.
 In general, however, mold considers temperatures pleasant to itself that are also pleasant to humans.
 That means it doesn’t have to feel warm to you for it to be warm enough that mold can grow in your crawl space.
 It just has to feel pleasant overall.